codelucas/newspaper/README.rst

 .. _`tweeted by`: https://twitter.com/kennethreitz/status/419520678862548992
 .. _`The Changelog`: http://thechangelog.com/newspaper-delivers-instapaper-style-article-extraction/

+Newspaper is a Python3 library!
+Alternatively, view the `Python2 branch`_

 Basic Demo: http://newspaper-demo.herokuapp.com

 **We support 10+ languages and everything is in unicode!**